How to create silky smooth marquees on the web 🎉

 A lightweight React component that utilizes the power of CSS animations to create silky smooth marquees.

-It's really is that simple since the author achieved that by simply duplicate the children passed in from parent component in React (it's called slot in Vue) and put them inside overflow-hidden container.
+It's really is that simple since the author achieved that by duplicate the children passed in from parent component in React (it's called slot in Vue) and put them inside overflow-hidden container.
 Then he initializes a simple CSS infinitive keyframe loop for these two to slide over by updating x position overtime via transform API - it's one of the ways to achieve high performance animation in the web

 The key to understand how things work beautifully is as we start sliding the first item toward any directions.
 It will ideally pass the boundary of overflow-hidden container and leave the blank from its initial position.
 This is where the cloned item comes into play as it will follow right after the first item to cover the blank space left.
 Once the first item reach its 100% translateX, two items will switch back right away to its initial position and start repeating.
 It creates circle effect but in reality, this is how it's done 😎